reisenberger/architecture-center/docs/guide/architecture-styles/microservices.md

 **Load balancers**.
 An externally facing load balancer sits in front of the public nodes.
 It distributes internet requests to the public nodes.
 Another load balancer is placed in front of the management VMs, to allow ssh traffic to the management VMs, using NAT rules.

 For reliability and scalability, each service is replicated across multiple VMs.
 However, because services are also relatively lightweight (compared with a monolithic application), multiple services are usually packed into a single VM.
 Higher density allows better resource utilization.
-If a particular service doesn’t use a lot of resources, you don’t need to dedicate an entire VM to running that service.
+If a particular service doesn't use a lot of resources, you don't need to dedicate an entire VM to running that service.

 The following diagram shows three nodes running four different services (indicated by different shapes).
 Notice that each service has at least two instances.